-It’s the beginning of 2022, and eCommerce sales equate to 18.1% of global retail sales, having reached $4.9USD trillion by the end of last year.
-Consumers are living in a world of newfound flexibility with top eCommerce sites offering next-day deliveries, free postage, live chat and payment plans.
+At the end of 2021, eCommerce sales equated to 18.1% of global retail sales, having reached $4.9USD trillion by the end of 2020.
+Consumers are now living in a world of newfound flexibility with top eCommerce sites offering next-day deliveries, free postage, live chat and payment plans.

 One of the most prominent evolutions of eCommerce fueled by increasing competition has to be the approach (and consumer response) to user experience.
 More than ever, customers are gravitating towards sites that make them feel heard.
 And so, online retailers that sell to humans and not data sets by providing frictionless experiences will inevitably succeed.